 How to set up auto-responder with Postfix

 Postfix administrators are often forced to deal with the problem of setting up an autoresponder directly on the server without need of configuring client machines.
 Configuring a separate Out of Office message on every end-user individually is not always possible.
-Postfix mail server doesn’t have built-in auto-responder mechanism, so you need to use third party tool.
+Postfix mail server doesn’t have a built-in auto-responder mechanism, so you need to use a third-party tool.

-There are not many options available on the market, but you should try MSH Autoresponder it simply offers you much more than you could normally expect from that kind of software.
+There are not many options available on the market, but you should try MSH Autoresponder, as it simply offers you much more than you could normally expect from that kind of software.

-NOTE: If you have hybrid environment with Microsoft Exchange Server inside your organisation you could check MSH Exchange Autoresponder software for server side auto replies.
+NOTE: If you have a hybrid environment with Microsoft Exchange Server inside your organization, you could check MSH Exchange Autoresponder software for server-side auto replies.

-Application consists of two modules, first need to be installed on server, second on client desktop.
-More detailed description about installation options you can find in the documentation, desktop admin application installs like any other software, very easy.
+The application consists of two modules: the first must be installed on the server, the second on a client desktop.
+More detailed information about installation options can be found in the documentation.
+The desktop admin application installs like any other software — very easily.

-When you install and connect to server, you should have ready to use an auto reply software.
-To set-up a simple auto reply click button Add New to add a new rule.
+Once installed and connected to the server, the auto reply software is ready to use.
+To set up a simple auto reply, click the Add New button to add a new rule.

 On the Auto Reply tab fill Subject and auto reply Body.
-In this example I’ll skip other options for auto reply, but you could use Dynamic Variables and specify how sender should be choose, when more than one recipient is matched.
+In this example, I’ll skip the other auto reply options, but you can use Dynamic Variables to specify how the sender should be chosen when more than one recipient is matched.

 NOTE: Check also Protection tab.
 There are very important settings to adjust.
 Use them to protect server from message loops.